What is the Fielded Text standard all about?

 Fielded Text allows you to associate a Meta File with a text file.
 This Meta file is a small XML file which describes the structure and format of data within the text file.
 More importantly, it allows you to access the data in the file in the same way you access records in a database table.
 It combines the simplicity of text files with the convenience of database access.

-A full description of how the Fielded Text standard enables this can be found in the "Standard" page on this website.
+A full description of how the Fielded Text standard enables this can be found in the Standard page on this website.
 However if you are looking for a concise description, read on.

 Capabilities